 Rev. Heller’s areas of expertise pertain to the comprehensive treatment of addictive disorders and complex PTSD, primarily rooted in child abuse and neglect and sexual abuse.
-She also specializes in women's issues and tapping into creative expression, and treats sundry diagnostic categories, such as character disorders, depression, and anxiety disorders.
+She also specializes in women's issues and tapping into creative expression, and treats sundry diagnostic categories, such as narcissistic abuse syndrome, depression, and anxiety disorders.
 Sheri's treatment approach is both traditional and holistic as she incorporates a psychoanalytic and behaviorally oriented knowledge base with (12-step) philosophy, hypnosis, Gestalt techniques, Jungian psychology, and other diverse spiritual and creative vehicles.

 Sheri is also the creator of a therapeutic theater project designed to inspire and encourage healing for at-risk underserved women and girls plagued by histories of childhood trauma, neglect and abuse.
 The Sistah Tribe Phoenix Project